allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 ## Current approach at Allegro

-Nowadays at Allegro we have to struggle with legacy, monolithic application (written on PHP) and with many new Microservices (written mostly in Java).
+Nowadays at Allegro we have to struggle with the legacy, monolithic application (written on PHP) and with many new microservices (written mostly in Java).
 Everything is integrated by [Varnish Cache](https://www.varnish-cache.org) &mdash;
 web application accelerator (a caching HTTP reverse proxy).

 Varnish and its [ESI LANG](https://www.w3.org/TR/esi-lang) features allows us to merge a lot of different parts of our platform into one website.
-Therefore any page (or page fragment) at Allegro can be a separate application/service.
+Therefore any page (or a page fragment) at Allegro can be a separate application/service.
+For example, main page is composed in the following way:

 ![ESI Page Example](/img/articles/2016-01-31-Managing-Frontend-in-the-microservices-architecture/allegro_esi_homepage.png "esi page example")